Overview of Damage Prevention

 Use a short cable to reduce injuries where dogs that have accidentally been captured might jump over a fence or a branch.
 Avoid entanglement sets where dogs might be captured.
 Use the lightest cable-restraint breakaway lock possible.
 If livestock, deer, elk, or antelope are captured by a leg, they can usually break a light lock but may be held by heavy locks.
 Record the location and number of cable-restraints on a map so all can be found.
 Remove all cable-restraints when damage stops or when they cannot be checked frequently.
 In some cases a 1- to 2-inch diameter stick placed across the trail at cable height or a little lower will encourage a coyote to duck into the cable-restraint and big game animals to step over.

-Cable-restraints are not legal in all states.
+Cable-restraints are not legal in some states.
 Where cable-restraints are legal, most states require that cable-restraints be visually inspected every 24 hours.
 Cable-restraints should be checked early in the morning to increase the probability of releasing non-target animals before they are harmed.

 It is highly selective for canids because the trigger mechanism requires a bite-and-pull response.
 Animals are relatively uninjured, so the trap is a superb choice for use in areas with several non-target animals.
 Check regulations on the use of a Collarum® in your area.
 The trap has been used successfully by animal control agencies to capture stray dogs.
 Consult its literature on use.
-More information is available at WildlifeControlSupplies.com.
+More information is available at& WildlifeControlSupplies.com.

 When cage-trapping coyotes, the size of the trap matters.
 Coyotes can be caught in traps that are 36 to 42 x 15 x 15 to 18 inches, but 60 to 72 x 20 x 26 inches are preferred.
 All traps must be heavy duty.
 Heavy-gauge wire screen, frame rods, connectors, and triggers are essential.
 Solid pans are best for purposes of blending into the surroundings.
 Doors can be straight-drop (e.g., guillotine-style) or protruding, slightly above horizontal.
 Lock mechanisms must be rugged.
 A rear bait door is convenient.